orzock/orzock.github.io/_posts/2024-08-19- Learn from Failed PMM Interview.md

 - **Active reading and listening** by actively thinking about what the core message is and how I would explain to others in a few sentences.

-### To cultivate a more accurate instinct for marketing operations.
+### III.
+To cultivate a more accurate instinct for marketing operations.

 - Stay updated and **regularly review  marketing case studies** to understand different strategies and their outcomes.